All Episodes

 Then you have, you know, Chuck Schumer, Nancy Pelosi.

-You know, we got a Casio Cortez announcing she'll vote to defund ICE, saying it is systematically violating human rights.
+You know, we got Ocasio-Cortez announcing she'll vote to defund ICE, saying it is systematically violating human rights.

 She says it's perfectly okay if illegal immigrants start voting.

-Then we've got as the head of the Financial Services Committee, Maxime Waters, literally threatening, we will do to you what you did to us.
+Then we've got as the head of the Financial Services Committee, Maxine Waters, literally threatening, we will do to you what you did to us.

 Remember that?

-And that's gonna be interesting to watch uh over time as well, because you know, we now know that Maxime Waters has taken the reins as one of the most powerful committees.
+And that's going to be interesting to watch over time as well because, you know, we now know that Maxine Waters has taken the reins of one of the most powerful committees.

-And uh, in an interview after they won, she said the most important thing is we'll be able to basically define who we are, what we care about, and the kinds of issues that we intend to be successful with, with or without the president, and perhaps with a new president in 2020.
+And in an interview after they won, she said, the most important thing is we'll be able to basically define who we are, what we care about, and the kinds of issues that we intend to be successful with with or without the president and perhaps with a new president in 2020.

 Banking industry has been benefiting from deregulation efforts under Trump.

-But if they get the House and Senate one, uh they have the House and Senate one day and get the presidency, this would all happen.
+But if they get the House and Senate, they have the House and Senate one day and get the presidency, this would all happen.

-Got a newly elected Democratic Congresswoman inviting the activist that wanted Israel eliminated to the swearing ceremony.
+Got a newly elected Democratic congresswoman inviting the activists that wanted Israel eliminated to the swearing ceremony.

-You know, think of Comrade de Blasio of New York, brothers and sisters.
+You know, think of Comrade de Blasio of New York.

 Plenty of money in this city.